lidofinance/lido-improvement-proposals/LIPS/lip-38.md

         bytes   pubkey;         // dynamic type placed last, consistent with the queue's WithdrawalIntent }

-    /// The single path for all partial and full withdrawal requests
-    /// (used by VEBO-7002 and the CSM Ejector).
+    /// Processes `intents` in order until the remaining frame budget is exhausted;
+    /// reverts if not even the first intent fits.
-    /// Applies the extracted-balance rate limit, forwards each request to the WithdrawalVault,
+    /// Forwards each processed intent to the WithdrawalVault and refunds any unused
-    /// and refunds any unused EIP-7002 fee to `refundRecipient`. function triggerWithdrawals(
+    /// EIP-7002 fee to `refundRecipient`.
+    /// Returns the number of intents processed: `0 < processedCount <= intents.length`.
+    function triggerWithdrawals(
         WithdrawalIntent[] calldata intents,
         address refundRecipient
-    ) external payable;
+    ) external payable returns (uint256 processedCount);
 }
 ```